nickbalestra/jspm-playground/README.md

 In this example we'll be installing [Aphrodite](https://github.com/Khan/aphrodite) via jspm, and slightly componentize a bit our initial app structure.

 - [x] install Aphrodite
 - [x] import the module and start writing css modules!

+## Hot reloading

+Reloading modules as needed to have a satisfyingly fast feedback loop when developing

+- [x] using system-js-hot-reloader together with chokidar-socket-emitter